d3mondev/puredns/README.md

 sudo make install
 ```

-### go 1.18+

-The last two major releases of Go are supported.

-Refer to the official [Go installation page](https://golang.org/doc/install) for installation instructions.

 ### List of public DNS resolver servers

 You need to obtain a list of public DNS servers in order to use puredns.
 [Refer to the FAQ](#how-do-i-get-resolvers-for-use-with-puredns) to learn how to curate your own list of working servers.